 Okay without further ado, let’s jump into the astronomical events in the August night sky.
 Here are all the planets, asteroids, and meteors you can mark on your calendar for some epic stargazing this month.

-August 11 – Conjunction of the Moon & Saturn
+August 3 – Close Approach of the Moon & Saturn

-If you love the night sky, you already know what makes the night of August 12th so special – it’s the peak of the Perseids!
-The Perseids meteor shower peaks every year in mid-August; in 2022, this peak is expected to occur in the early morning hours of August 12th.
+If you love the night sky, you already know what makes the night of August 13th so special – it’s the peak of the Perseids!
+The Perseids meteor shower peaks every year in mid-August; in 2023, this peak is expected to occur in the morning of the 13th.
 At its peak, you can expect to see up to 150 meteors per hour!
 This, combined with warm weather in the northern hemisphere, makes it the most popular meteor shower of the year.

 The Perseids Meteor Shower is caused when the Earth passes through a stream of debris left by the Comet 109P/Swift-Tuttle.
 Swift-Tuttle has a 133-year orbital period, but we experience a yearly meteor shower due to variations in the Earth’s orbit and width of the debris stream.